danhper/blockchain-analyzer/README.md

 ## Academic work

-This tool has originally been created to analyze data for the following paper: [Revisiting Transactional Statistics of High-scalability Blockchain](https://arxiv.org/abs/2003.02693), to be presented at [IMC'20](https://conferences.sigcomm.org/imc/2020/accepted/).
+This tool has originally been created to analyze data for the following paper: [Revisiting Transactional Statistics of High-scalability Blockchain](https://arxiv.org/abs/2003.02693), presented at [IMC'20](https://conferences.sigcomm.org/imc/2020/accepted/).
 If you are using this for academic work, we would be thankful if you could cite it.

 ```